xin3456/Work-Samples/README.md

-These three document are work samples by Xinshu.
-Since the html file are interactive file, please download and open it.
+These three documents are work samples by Xinshu.
+Since the HTML file is an interactive dashboard, please download and open it.